Integral Models for Spaces via the Higher Frobenius: Equivariant stable homotopy theory

-Analogously to above, these are part of the same functoriality; one can functorially associate a multiplicative transfer map $g_{\otimes}$ to any group homomorphism $g$ in a way that recovers the norm and geometric fixed point functors in the above cases.
+Analogously to the restriction functors, these are ``part of the same functoriality"; one can functorially associate a multiplicative transfer map $g_{\otimes}$ to any group homomorphism $g$ in a way that recovers the norm and geometric fixed point functors in the above cases.

 \begin{exm} For the composite $e \xrightarrow{g'} G \xrightarrow{g''} e$, we can check that $g''_{\otimes} \circ g'_{\otimes} = \id = \id_{\otimes}$ because the geometric fixed points of the norm is the identity. \end{exm}